The best multi-factor authentication (MFA) solutions for Active Directory

 Updated March 18, 2025)

 Threat actors often target Active Directory (AD) user login credentials, making security measures like multi factor authentication (MFA) critical.
-Here's a guide to the best on premise MFA solutions for Active Directory environments, and how to choose the right fit for your team.
+Here's a guide to the best on premises MFA solutions for Active Directory environments, and how to choose the right fit for your team.

 Successful MFA implementations bring effective security while allowing IT and end users to focus on work that adds value.

 How do the best MFA solutions for Active Directory stack up against each other?
+Several MFA solutions support Active Directory.
+Each has different strengths and weaknesses, which you’ll want to weigh against the factors above.

 Session-based access controls allow IT to enforce policies for session duration, concurrent sessions, and more.